Unboxed-Software/solana-course/content/transfer-fee.md

 }
 ```

-Now we can run `npm run start`.
-We should see a console log of a link which will take us to the mint creation transaction on Solana Explorer.
+Now we can run `npm start`.
+We should see a log of a link which will take us to the mint creation transaction on Solana Explorer.

 ### 4. Create a fee vault account

 Transfer fees are paid by the recipient of the mint.
 We need an account to collect the transfer fees.
-Depending on the use case, this could be mint authority account or we could have a dedicated fee vault account for centralized fee collection.
+Depending on the use case, this could be mint authority account or a dedicated fee vault account for centralized fee collection.

 For this lab, let's create a dedicated fee vault account.